altf4/libmelee/README.md

 # libmelee
 Open API written in Python 3 for making your own Smash Bros: Melee AI that works with Slippi Online

+## Installing Libmelee
+Libmelee is on pip, this will be the easiest way to get the library and stay updated.

+`pip3 install melee`

+And definitely stay updated, as the library will be actively improved.

+`pip3 install --upgrade melee`

 ## Dolphin Setup Instructions

 Linux / OSX / Windows